 New Life Project in conjunction with Extreme Mission Adventures was founded 10 years ago in a rural and un-reached community known as San Jose de Pané.
 The community, along with the surrounding area, has a population of 23,000 and growing of primarily very poor coffee farmers.
-Since its founding, the project now has 90 students in their education program, three churches planted in Pané and the surrounding villages, and many have had a chance to hear the gospel for the first time.
+Since its founding, the project now has grown to 90 students in their education program this year, three churches planted in Pané and the surrounding villages, and many have had a chance to hear the gospel for the first time.

 In addition to the former work completed, an average of 8-10 teams have visited yearly with a focus on medical and dental care, a service that is not offered in the communities with the nearest hopsital being hours away.
 The need was seen 5 years ago to build a clinic, with the short term vision being to establish a building dedicated to medical service provided by teams.
 The clinic is being finished this month after over 40,000$ over the five year time span had been raised to complete the building.

 Last year Jacob Rose, an American working with farming in the area, was put in contact with Blanca, a recently graduated Honduran doctor who desires to serve as a missionary as well.
 She has expressed her desire to join the effort in Pané spending two days in "office" and three days in the field providing medical care and sharing the gospel to un-reached people at a salary of only 600$ per month.
 The community and surrounding villages, despite their violence, have welcomed New Life project and have agreed to pay a small percentage of the doctors salary that will be increased overtime to maintain her care in the area.

 This medical service provided by Blanca will be paired with my efforts starting farming related projects and training to provide better quality seed and a diverse diet to the people, over 35% of which are still mal-nourished with a primary diet of beans and tortillas.